ningxinkang/aggregates_imaging_processing/README.md

 # Imaging processing
 ## About
-This set of script is used to take in a set of imaging result treated after ImageJ, formating and documenting individual datasheets into a large dataset, cleaning and extracting the features we want to look at, and generating the graphs.
+This set of script is used to take in a set of imaging result treated after ImageJ, formating and documenting individual datasheets into a large dataset, cleaning and extracting the features we want to look at, comparing features between treatment groups using normal t-test and LMM (considering individual mouse variance), and generating the graphs.

 ## Preparing protocol
 1. Separate the GFP result and the DAPI result into two folders.